-Everything about Chateau Fontenil Fronsac Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Fontenil Fronsac with wine tasting notes and wine-with-food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Fontenil History, Overview

-Chateau Fontenil, located in the Fronsac appellation in the Right Bank of Bordeaux was purchased by Michel and Danny Rolland in 1986.
-Their original intention was just to buy a home.
-They were not looking for a vineyard as well.
-But they loved the house and as the vines came with it, the took on the added responsibilities of creating a new estate as well.
+They were not looking for a vineyard at the time.
+But they loved the house and as well as the vines that came with it, so they took on the added responsibilities of creating a new estate as well.

 Chateau Fontenil Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Fontenil with Wine, Food, Pairing Tips
+Serving Chateau Fontenil with Wine, Food, Pairing Tips

 Château Fontenil Wine Tasting Notes